snotskie/ttrpg/md/index.md

 Performing Home Checks to shop, trade, or so on is similar to performing Home Checks to see if you already came prepared with an item.

 The difference is that if you are shopping in a place where it would be reasonable to find the desired item, and if would be reasonable for you to have the money or goods to trade for that item, then you may receive situational aid on the Check.

+And like coming prepared, if you fail a Check to shop, you may be unable to do so again until the end of the scene or session, you may lose one of your other items in a bad deal, you may anger shopkeepers or be accused of shoplifting, or so on.

 ### Crafting
 <!-- _class: rules -->